daanpape/grader/grading_engine/README.txt

                   on which you can apply rules.

   - OPERATOR: the operator can be (<, <=, ==, >=, >=) or anything
-              else that compares two values with a booelan outcome.
+              else that compares two values with a boolean outcome.

  - USER_VALUE: this is a value the user can set, it will have a large impact on the outcome of the rule comparison.